MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-chat-pane.md

 ---
-title: How to use the Copilot for Data Science and Data Engineering chat panel (preview)
+title: Use the Copilot for Data Science and Data Engineering chat panel (preview)
-description: Interacting with the chat panel in copilot
+description: Interact with the chat panel in Copilot
 author: rrikhy
 ms.author: rarikhy
 ms.service: machine-learning